meettyj/Web-of-Law_Ranking-System/README.md

   - Word-level Query-Content relatedness (sum of word similarity with GoogleNews embedding)
   - Key Phrase overlap between Query and Docs (Single item in Query & conbination of query.
 Based on RAKE algorithm, decayed on each position with ratio 0.95)
   - Timestamp consideration (the most recent the higher.
 Decay rate 0.05 for now)
+  - Direct cited with local citation graph (indegree and outdegree.
+Only consider those in extracted BM25 files)
+  - Indirect cited on citation graph chain (Use first three chain only, each with 0.35 weight decay)

 - Normalized the above score into range 1 and combined to generate new score.

 ## Example Data